illepic/my-site/reviews/index.md

 ## Misc

 - [Nada Chair](http://www.nadachair.com/) - Fabulous back support in a tiny package, you can take this to coffee shops for work.
 Silly site; excellent product
+- [Utili-Key](https://www.amazon.com/Swiss-Tech-ST66676-Utili-Key-Multi-Function/dp/B0001EFSTI/ref=as_li_ss_til?tag=evalov-20&linkCode=w01&creativeASIN=B0001EFSTI) - It hooks on your keyring and looks like a key, but when you unhook it, it's a knife, a phillips and flathead screwdriver (with a few sizes), and a can opener.
+Super basic, but super useful as the most useful tool is the tool you have with you – and you'll always have this with you.